August 30, 2024

 Why does my pool water keep getting cloudy after I shock it?

 Cloudy water, after shocking, is often the result of high chlorine levels or particles in the water bonding together.
-If the water remains cloudy, check that your filtration system is functioning properly and let the filter run constantly for 24-48 hours.
+If the pool is still cloudy after shock, check that your filtration system is functioning properly and let the filter run constantly for 24-48 hours.

 How often should I shock my pool?

 To achieve the most excellent results, shock your pool at least once a week after high use, storms, or when chlorine levels fall below one ppm.
-Regular shocking helps to keep the water clear and prevents algae and germs from growing.
+Regular shocking helps to clear up a cloudy pool and prevents algae & germs from growing.

 Can I swim in a cloudy pool?